Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Fundamental Metallicity Relation

-Figure \ref{fig: FMR} shows the mild redshift evolution of the FMR.
-The offsets ($\log({\rm O/H})_{\rm obs} - \log({\rm O/H})_{\rm FMR}$) between the measured metallicities and the metallicities expected from the locally calibrated FMR consistently increase as a function of redshift.
-We note that the measured offset strongly depends on the adopted FMR calibration.
-For instance, as shown in \cite{Nakajima+2023}, adopting the calibration from \cite{curti+2020} results in more significant offsets across the entire redshift range.
-Nonetheless, as shown in both \cite{Nakajima+2023} and \cite{curti+2023}, the mild redshift evolution of the offset from the locally calibrated FMR persists.
+Figure \ref{fig: FMR} shows a mild redshift evolution in the FMR: the offset between the inferred gas-phase metallicities and those expected based on the local universe calibration of the FMR (i.e., $\log({\rm O/H})_{\rm obs} - \log({\rm O/H})_{\rm FMR}$) consistently increase with increasing redshift.
+We note that the measured offsets strongly depend on the adopted FMR calibration.
+For instance, \cite{Nakajima+2023} showed that adopting the calibration from \cite{curti+2020} results in more significant offsets across the entire redshift range.
+Nonetheless, as shown in both \cite{Nakajima+2023} and \cite{curti+2023}, the general trend of a gradually increasing metallicity offset with increasing redshift persists.

-Moreover, we note that the inferred offsets are sensitive to the adopted empirical metallicity calibration.
+Moreover, we note that the inferred offsets are sensitive to the adopted empirical strong-line metallicity calibration.
 For instance, using the calibration from \cite{sanders+2023} results in generally higher offsets (in the same direction as Figure \ref{fig: FMR}) as well as larger scatter in the offsets.
-Adopting the calibration from \cite{izotov+2019} for $12 + \log({\rm O/H}) < 7.6$ galaxies (the metallicity range where this calibration is valid) results in offsets that are similar to what is shown in Figure \ref{fig: FMR} but with much lower scatter.
+Adopting the calibration from \cite{izotov+2019} for $12 + \log({\rm O/H}) < 7.6$ galaxies (the metallicity range where this calibration is valid) results in offsets that are similar to what is shown in Figure \ref{fig: FMR}, but a with much lower scatter.
 Nonetheless, in both scenarios, the redshift evolution persists.

-\subsection{FMR Offset vs Compactness}
+\subsection{FMR Offset vs. Compactness}

-In Figure \ref{fig: FMR-compactness}, we present the FMR offsets of the galaxies in our sample plotted against their ``compactness" (small green data points).
-The compactness is defined as
+Figure \ref{fig: FMR-compactness} shows the FMR offset of the galaxies in our sample plotted against their ``compactness''.
+We define compactness as

-where $\kappa$ is the slope of the mass-size power-law relation (see Figure \ref{fig: mass-size} and Section \ref{sec: size-MS}).
-The compactness parameter measures if the galaxy is more compact than expected for its stellar mass.
-In other words, it correlates with downward deviations from the mass-size relation.
-We set $\kappa = 0.21$, based on the best-fit mass-size relation derived in Section \ref{sec: FMR-compactness}.
-The large orange data points correspond to the weighted medians and $1\sigma$ scatters of the galaxies in our sample, in three bins of compactness.
+where $\kappa$ is the slope of the best-fit mass-size power law relation (see Figure \ref{fig: mass-size} and Section \ref{sec: size-MS}).
+Compactness essentially captures the offset from the average mass-size relation, i.e., measuring if the galaxy is smaller than expected given its stellar mass.
+We set $\kappa = 0.21$, based on the best-fit mass-size relation derived in Section \ref{sec: size-MS}.

+Figure \ref{fig: FMR-compactness} shows that the FMR offset and compactness are correlated: the most compact galaxies are also the most offset from the local universe calibration of the FMR.
+Through least-squared fitting, we fit this correlation with a linear relation of the form